 Head out to the UBC Botanical Gardens to find outstanding fall colours in the Carolinian Forest Garden.
 The maples, sumacs, oaks, tupelos, sweetgums and sourwoods provide a spectacular rainbow of hues.

-A sourwood tree produces striking fall colors in Vancouver.
+A sourwood tree produces striking fall colours in Vancouver.
+This was my favourite tree.
+Sadly, last winter’s cold caused it to die.
 Photo: Wendy Nordvik-Carr©

 In the David C. Lam Asian Garden, the fall season boasts colourful leaves and berries.

-Don’t miss the Apple Festival on from October 14-15, 2023.
-This is the 32nd year of the festival at the gardens with lots of activities to enjoy.
+Don’t miss the Apple Festival, usually in mid-October.
+This is the 33rd year of the festival at the gardens, with many activities to enjoy.
 Apples and apple trees will be available to buy.
 There is a children’s area, food and craft fair, entertainment and a display offering information on the nearly 200 types of apples grown in B.C.
 Taste varieties of heritage and new apples in the tasting tent for an additional fee.
 Tickets provide access to the UBC Botanical Gardens and Greenheart TreeWalk.
 Download a map.

 While there, take the opportunity to visit the nearby Nitobe Memorial Japanese Garden to see the vibrant maple trees with their striking red and yellow leaves dancing in the sunlight.